 BCG’s practice test is graded by giving 3 points for a question answered correctly, 0 points for a skipped question, and taking 1 point away for an incorrect answer.

-This also makes skipping a difficult question a good idea to ensure you have time to complete simpler questions you haven’t yet gotten to.
+Skipping a difficult question can ensure you have time to complete simpler questions you haven’t yet gotten to.
 If you have extra time at the end of the test, you can return to difficult questions.

 Example of BCG’s Online Case

-Links to Resources for Prepping for the BCG Online Case
+Links to Resources for Prepping for the BCG Online Assessment

 The best resources to practice with are the 2 BCG practice online cases.
 If you need more practice materials to feel confident with your preparation, we recommend the following: